sphinx-doc/sphinx/Doc-3k/library/logging.rst

 ^^^^^^^^^^^^^

-The :class:`StreamHandler` class, located in the core :mod:`logging` package, sends logging output to streams such as *sys.stdout*, *sys.stderr* or any file- like object (or, more precisely, any object which supports :meth:`write` and :meth:`flush` methods).
+The :class:`StreamHandler` class, located in the core :mod:`logging` package, sends logging output to streams such as *sys.stdout*, *sys.stderr* or any file-like object (or, more precisely, any object which supports :meth:`write` and :meth:`flush` methods).

 .. class:: StreamHandler([strm])